istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 ## Deprecations

 - **Deprecated** the in-cluster Operator.
-Please check out our dedicated blog post for more details on the change.
+Please check out [our deprecation announcement blog post](/blog/2024/in-cluster-operator-deprecation-announcement/) for more details on the change.

 ## Traffic Management